PsychoSlayer0909/realworldproblem/README.md

 The core serverless logic for authentication and API routing lives in an index.js file:

-Repository: A copy of this Worker entrypoint is present in functions/api/index.js (or your configured entry) so that your Worker code is version-controlled alongside your frontend.
+Repository: A copy of our CloudFlare Worker entrypoint is present as index.js (or your configured entry) on our main repository so that your Worker code is version-controlled alongside your frontend.

 Access it here: https://realworldproblem.pages.dev/